JoohyeonL22/hidden-networks_pruning_rate-change/README.md

 # Result
 <img width="100%" src=""/>

-If k value setted near 0 or 1, the accuracy is better than the original method.
+If k value set near 0 or 1, the accuracy is better than the original method.

 - SGD means a not pruned network.
-- ukn means use ukn as weight initalization and usc means use usc as weight initialization.
+- ukn means use ukn as weight initialization  and usc means use usc as weight initialization.
 - _ ori means original method and _ k means my own improved method.